kaetsjup/aspnetcore-crowdsec-bouncer/README.md

 | `CaptchaChallengeUrl`      | URL for the captcha challenge (Can be relative or absolute).                                                       | `/captcha.html`         |

 ## Contributing
-please fork the repository and make changes as you'd like.
+Please fork the repository and make changes as you'd like.
 Pull requests are more than welcome.